1Password/scim-examples/docker/README.md

 ## Step 1: Choose a deployment option

-Using Docker, you have two deployment options: `docker-compose` and Docker Swarm.
+Using Docker, you have two deployment options: Docker Compose and Docker Swarm.

-Docker Swarm is the recommended option, but either option can be used depending on your deployment needs.
-While setting up a Docker host is beyond the scope of this documentation, you can either set one up on your own infrastructure, or on a cloud provider of your choice.
+**Docker Swarm** is the recommended option, but Docker Compose can also be used depending on your deployment needs.
+You can either set one up a Docker host on your own infrastructure or on a cloud provider of your choice.

 The `scimsession` file is passed into the docker container via an environment variable, which is less secure than Docker Swarm secrets, Kubernetes secrets, or AWS Secrets Manager, all of which are supported and recommended for production use.